swcarpentry/training-course/_submissions/round-08/4/2014-03-18-ssh-public-key-authentication-to-internal-ipython-notebook.md

 ---
 Hi everyone,

 Thought this might be a useful vid.
-It&#8217;s something I do everyday, and it was interesting to try to break it down into 3 minutes.
-In actuality, it&#8217;s 3:30, because I just couldn&#8217;t figure out what to cut and still keep it informative.
-Considering it started at over 6:00, it&#8217;s not too bad.
-Plus, I&#8217;m an academic, so it&#8217;s my duty to go long.
+It's something I do everyday, and it was interesting to try to break it down into 3 minutes.
+In actuality, it's 3:30, because I just couldn't figure out what to cut and still keep it informative.
+Considering it started at over 6:00, it's not too bad.
+Plus, I'm an academic, so it's my duty to go long.

-My advice on using QuickTime was about 50% OK &#8211; it&#8217;s easy to create a screencast, sure, but I had to use HandBrake to get the file size down to < 8MB.
+My advice on using QuickTime was about 50% OK --- it's easy to create a screencast, sure, but I had to use HandBrake to get the file size down to < 8MB.

 Interested to know what you think.
 Definitely glossed over the fact that the ssh config file is ~/.ssh/config though you can see the save fly by in the emacs window <img src="http://localhost:8080/wp-includes/images/smilies/icon_wink.gif" alt=";-)" class="wp-smiley" />